gwisk/gradguide/README.md

 5. When should you schedule talking to recommenders?
 I recommend perhaps in the last few weeks of the spring semester.
-This way, you give them a heads up, and before the hectic fall semester.
+This way, you give them a heads up before the hectic fall semester.

 6. When you ask for a letter, you should also offer to forward your CV and transcript to help them write their letter, as well.